Nails Inc.: History

 Green noticed on travelling to New York City, the number of nail bars that were easily available.
 Working on a business plan with business partner MT Carney, they raised £200,000 through investors, and launched their first store in 1999 in South Molton Street in the West End of London.

 After opening the first three stores in London, as the business expanded Carney left the business with her family for the United States.

-In 2000, Nails Inc opened department store concessions.
+In 2000, Nails Inc. opened department store concessions.

 In 2003, the company launched their training academy for beauty therapists in London.
 In 2005 they launched the luxury "champagne nail bar."

 Present

-Nails.INC is a homegrown, British nail brand.
+Nails Inc. is a homegrown, British nail brand.
 The company has concessions within key retailers, including Selfridges, John Lewis, Waitrose, QVC, Amazon and Look Fantastic, as well as Sephora, Target and Sallys in the USA.

 The company now has stores in the UK, US, Australia, and Japan.

 In November 2012, Nails.INC opened a nail bar in the Harvey Nichols Beauty Bazaar - a concept store located in the Liverpool One shopping centre, in the centre of Liverpool.

+In December 2014, Victoria Beckham collaborated with the brand to launch two limited edition nail polishes.
+In 2015, Nails.Inc launched what they claimed to be the world's first spray on nail polish.

-In June 2020, Nails.INC posted a message with its 240,000 followers on Instagram: Nails.INC will contribute proceeds for the whole month of June to Black Lives Matter.
+In June 2020, Nails Inc. posted a message with its 240,000 followers on Instagram: Nails.INC will contribute proceeds for the whole month of June to Black Lives Matter.
 "We stand with the fight against systematic racism," the beauty brand shared on the 1 June post.

+In May 2022, Nails Inc. collaborated with Magnum to launch chocolate-scented nail polishes inspired by the new ice cream Duet Bars.
+The line featured three sets of two polishes to match the three flavours, Almond, Chocolate and Cookie.
+In December 2022, they collaborated with Marks & Spencer to launch a Percy Pig collection.

+In March 2025, Nails Inc. launched It's Topless, the first ever 4-in-1 nail polish.
+Combining base coat, colour, top coat and treatment all in one, the range launched with 22 shades.
+In December 2025, they collaborated with Jo Loves to launch a limited edition set containing a fragrance pen and a red nail polish.